 Key dates

 You can apply for a position when you apply for the RMO campaign.
-Applications for the campaign are open Monday 3 June to Monday 1 July 2024.
+Applications for the campaign are open Monday 2 to Monday 30 June 2025.
+We won’t accept late applications.

 Dates